-Stock options issued immediately prior to the IPO vest based on two criteria (50% each): (1) Time - awards vest over five years at a rate of 20% per year; and (2) Performance - awards vest based upon a combination of the five year time vesting, subject to the Company's investors receiving a targeted money-on-money return.
+Stock options issued immediately prior to the IPO vest based on two criteria: (1) Time - awards vest annually over five years; and (2) Performance - awards vest based upon a combination of the five-year time vesting, subject to the Company's investors receiving a targeted money-on-money return.
 Stock options issued after the IPO vest annually, generally over four or five years.
 Stock options generally expire ten years after the grant date.